qubiit/qubiit.github.io/content/about/index.md

 ShowShareButtons: true
 ---

 Exploring the possibilities of Data Science with python.
-Currently working on a Big Data project of time series with `Billion+` rows.

-I am interested in `Big Data`, `Artificial Intelligence`.
+I am interested in `Data Engineering`, `Machine Learning`.

 Thank you for visiting my website.